euroscipy/euroscipy_proceedings/papers/andrew_leonard/leonard.rst

 the contribution function, which describes the emission of the plasma at a given temperature based on atomic physics models.
-Unfortuately, equation :ref:`pixelval` is an ill-posed problem and as such there exists no unique solution without imposing physical contraints.
-Multiple schemes have therefore been designed to invert this equation and infer the DEM, but such inversions suffer from the prolems of ill-posed equations [Judge1997]_, which are amplified by the typically high errors on solar measurements.
+Unfortuately, equation :ref:`pixelval` is an ill-posed problem and as such there exists no unique solution without imposing physical contraints [Judge1997]_.
+Multiple schemes have been designed to invert this equation and infer the DEM by applying various physical assumptions.
+However, these assumptions are sometimes difficult to justify and the accuracy of the results is also reduced by the typically high errors on solar measurements.

 This work presents an extremely fast method of estimating the temperature of coronal plasma from AIA images.
 This method is implemented using the